 Being a morally decent, family loving, good, man who married for love and who works hard to provide for his family is not the basis for salvation.
 That will not gain us admission into heaven or favor with God.
 God tells us that everyone has sinned (Romans 3:23).
 We cannot do anything to earn our way into heaven or into God’s favor.
 Listen to Ephesians 2:8-9,

 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
 Eph 2:8-9 (NAS95S)

 We entered this world as one who rejects God.
 We were not holy.
 We are all wicked.This means that God is not spiritually blessing us as the four passages above from Proverbs stated.

 Now who are the righteous in the four verses above?
 The answer is that a righteous man is one who believes in Jesus Christ and obeys Him.
 God Himself, Jesus Christ, died a physical death on a cross in order to forgive your sins and the sins of everyone else.
 Notice what John the Baptist said about Jesus Christ in the following verse.

 The next day he saw Jesus coming to him and said, “Behold, the Lamb of God who takes away the sin of the world!”
 John 1:29 (NAS95S)

 This is where we must start if we desire to be righteous persons.
 A righteous person is one who believes Jesus is God and has asked God to forgive his or her sins and to start changing him or her.
 God wants us to be sorry for all that we have done and to seek His forgiveness.
 To do otherwise is to be arrogant and to tell God that we are holy and He is wrong.
-Please read “Peace With God.”
+Please read “Searching For God.”
 It will change your life if you ask to God to forgive your sins and take over your life.